1.What is the legal framework governing unilateral conduct by companies with market power?

 Further, the AMC can also request a mandatory division of a dominant undertaking unless:

-Pursuant to the Competition Law the fine is calculated on the basis of the infringing group's global turnover achieved in the year immediately preceding the year when the fine is imposed.
+Pursuant to the Competition Law the fine is calculated on the basis of the infringing group's global (or Ukrainian – if calculated on the basis of the AMC Fining Guidelines) turnover achieved in the year immediately preceding the year when the fine is imposed.
 In practice, according to the AMC Fining Guidelines the fine may be calculated on the basis of Ukrainian turnover on relevant market within the period of violation (subject to possible adjustments – see question 47).

 The record known fine for an abuse of monopoly (monopsony) power (approximately US$3.4 billion) was imposed in 2016 on PJSC Gazprom for maintaining unjustified contract terms.
 Being the only buyer of gas transit services through Ukraine, Gazprom refused to bring applicable contract terms to economically justified, abusing its monopsony position.